 So what is a switch?

-At it’s core, a switch is simply a way for a user to activate a control.
+At its core, a switch is simply a way for a user to activate a control.
 This can be done in multiple ways, and different users prefer different switches.

 The classic example of a switch looks like a big round button: